okisdev/docs/docs/chat/intro.md

 ## What is this

-This is a documentation of the Chat Chat, a AI chatting platform.
+This is documentation of Chat Chat, an AI interaction platform.
 It is a work in progress, and is not complete.
 If you have any questions, please feel free to ask via [email](mailto:hi@okis.dev) or [Twitter](https://twitter.com/okisdev).

 ## TL;DR

-"Chat Chat" is a user interface for ChatGPT, utilizing GPT to generate responses making chat with AI more easier.
+**Chat Chat** is NOT a shell application, free to use with OpenAI API required.
+It wants to enhance the user experience in several ways, rebuilding the user experience with AI and utilizing GPT to generate responses making interaction with AI more easier.
+In the future, more and more features will be added that cooperate with AI.

 ## How to use?